 Board of Directors

-The Board meets once every two months at alternate hospitals and is open to members of the public.
+The Board meets once every two months and is open to members of the public.
 It has a responsibility to make sure there is a clear strategic direction for the Trust and that it fulfils its statutory responsibilities in relation to finance, governance, clinical quality and partnership working.
 It is made up of Executive and Non-Executive Directors.

 The Board of Directors has a responsibility to make sure there is a clear strategic direction for the Trust and to fulfil its statutory responsibilities in relation to finance, governance, clinical quality and partnership working.
 It has a role to validate the performance of the organisation via the Executive Management Board.
 The Board of Directors is supported by a Committee structure including an Audit and Risk Committee, which have agreed terms of reference.

-The Executive Board is responsible for the putting together strategic and business objectives that develop Trust services in response to local needs.
+The Executive Board is responsible for putting together strategic and business objectives that develop Trust services in response to local needs.
 Trust directors along with members of our senior leadership team form the Executive Board.